 With these vegetarian options at many popular restaurants, omnivores can compare the taste and nutrition to the real-meat options.
 Some consider it a viable alternative.
 In time, the goal of plant-based protein manufacturers is to decrease, if not eliminate, dependency on factorized meat.

 - Does it matter to you how your food is processed?

 - If plant alternatives taste like meat, will you switch?

 - Is meat necessary for nutritional protein?

 Currently, the company Impossible Foods has offset only about 1 percent of animal processing.
 As plant-based consumption reaches current meat consumption level, will there be new factorization issues?
 Time will tell.
 It is still processed food—though more humanely processed.
 For sure, meat is ruining the environment and animals undergo inhumane treatment.
-Are you open to changing to A Bit More Healthy eating?
+Are you open to adjusting to healthier eating?

 To support the writing of scholarly articles about nutrition, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.